pongstr/bxn/CONTRIBUTING.md

 #### [Github Workflow](https://guides.github.com/introduction/flow/)

-> This repository complies 100% to Github workflow.
+- This repository complies 100% to Github workflow.
 No excuses, No Bullshit.

 #### Coding Style

-> TODO:
+- We've setup the `.editorconfig`, if your editor doesn't support it you can use your brain to parse it.
+This will keep our diffs as clean as possible and easier to read.
+- We're no Puppet or Ruby pros but the main idea is to write your code as readable as possible, we want things done here the right, better way properly and well thought of, "getting it done" or "it's working anyway" is not enough for us to merge your changes, think back and review then create a PR.
+- Basically, give effort to your commits and don't fuck shit up for everyone and everything will be alright.

 #### Feature Requests

 Create an issue with yor request, in this format:

 ```
 Application: [Application Name]
 Description: [Some description about it here]
 Install Source:
   - Puppet
   - Package
   - Repository
 ```

+Why the information?
+We'll these info gets added to SysAds' list of installed applications, this eliminates questioning and all that shizzz so, just fill it in.

 ### Bugs and Issues